 Fixed Assets Fund - these funds are received for direct expenditure on fixed asset projects.
 The fixed asset fund balance at the year end represents the NBV of assets and any unspent grant amounts.
-The transfer in respresents the additions in the year.
+The transfer in represents the additions in the year.

-DfE/ESFA Capital Grants - this represents funding from the ESFA to cover the maintenance and purchase of the Academy's assets. £185,738 has been transferred out of the fund to cover the cost of fixed assets acquired during the year.
+DfE/ESFA Capital Grants - this represents funding from the ESFA to cover the maintenance and purchase of the Academy's assets.
+The transfer of £512,243 is the cost of fixed assets acquired during the year from these funds.

 Other Capital Grants - this represents other capital grants used to cover the purchase of the Academy's assets.
+The transfer of £30,000 is the cost of fixed assets acquired during the year from these funds.